:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 The Aiper Scuba E1 comes with a charger and pool pole hook, but there is no assembly required.
 PHOTO: The Spruce Thanks to its built-in handle, the cleaner is easy to put into the pool by hand.
 PHOTO: The Spruce We charged the Aiper Scuba E1 for four hours before the first use, but no other setup is required.
 PHOTO: The Spruce The Aiper Scuba E1 has a randomized cleaning pattern, but it effectively cleaned the entire floor.
 PHOTO: The Spruce The large filter basket lifts out easily, but we found that it was never full after one session.
 PHOTO: The Spruce The large filter basket contained debris large and so small we couldn't even see it in our pool.
 PHOTO: The Spruce

-It doesn't offer advanced navigation like our best robotic pick, smart capabilities, scheduling, or skim the surface as our best robotic skimmer pick does, but we like that it's priced about $300 less than the Scuba S1 while still helping us maintain our above-ground pool almost effortlessly.
+It doesn't offer advanced navigation like our best robotic pick, smart capabilities, scheduling, or skim the surface, but we like that it's priced about $300 less than the Scuba S1 while still helping us maintain our above-ground pool almost effortlessly.

 Dimensions: Not listed | Weight: Not listed | Type: Robotic | Pool Type: Above-ground | Cleaning Coverage: Floors